arangodb/arangodb/Documentation/ImplementorManual/NamingConventions.md

 - Database names must only consist of the letters `a` to `z` (both lower and upper case allowed), the numbers `0` to `9`, and the underscore (`_`) or dash (`-`) symbols.
-  This also means that any non-ASCII collection names are not allowed.
+  This also means that any non-ASCII database names are not allowed.
 - Database names must always start with a letter.
 Database names starting with an underscore are considered to be system databases, and users should not create or delete those.